-[0001] This invention relates generally to a multifunctional printing system with one or more queues and, more particularly, to a job contention management architecture which manages the printing system's resources to allow a high priority job to gain substantially immediate access to a shared resource.
+[0001] This invention relates generally to a multifunctional printing system with one or more queues and, more particularly, to a job contention management architecture which manages the printing system's resources among multiple jobs with improved efficiency.

 [0002] Electronic printing systems typically include an input section, sometimes referred to as an input image terminal ("IIT"), a controller, and an output section or print engine, sometimes referred to as an image output terminal ("IOT").
-In one type of electronic printing system, manufactured by Xerox® Corporation, known as the DocuTech® electronic printing system, a job can be inputted to the printing system from, among other sources, a network or a scanner.
-An example of a printing system with both network and scanner inputs is found in US-A-5,170,340.
+In one type of electronic printing system, manufactured by Xerox® Corporation, known as the DocuTecht® electronic printing system, a job can be inputted to the printing system from, among other sources, a network or a scanner, An example of a printing system with both network and scanner inputs is found in US-A-5,170,340.